Biden to receive additional Secret Service protection: report

 A similar situation happened in the infamous 2000 election, which wasn’t decided for more than a month.
 Then-Vice President Al Gore continued to receive his VP protection until the race was finally called for Republican nominee George W. Bush in December, according to the Post.

-President Trump's campaign has mounted several legal challenges related to vote-counting in battleground states.
+Meanwhile, President Trump's campaign has mounted several legal challenges related to vote-counting in battleground states.

 As of early Friday morning, Biden had 264 electoral votes and Trump had 214, according to the Fox News Decision Desk.